How do we know if COVID-19 vaccines are safe?

 Vaccine doses purchased with U.S. taxpayer dollars will be provided at no cost.
 However, vaccination providers will be able to charge an administration fee for giving the shot to someone.
 Vaccine providers can get this fee reimbursed by the patient's public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration's Provider Relief Fund.

-Once I have been vaccinated with two doses, can I stop wearing a mask and practicing social distancing?
+Once I have been vaccinated, can I stop wearing a mask and practicing social distancing?

 What percentage of the population needs to be vaccinated against COVID-19 for the population to have herd immunity?